raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-## Information
+As you work your way through your digital project, remind yourself how to do things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.

-As you work your way through your digital project, use snippets of information to remind yourself how to do useful things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.
-Here's a few snippets from the guide to start you off:
+Here's some to start you off:

 + [Paint editor](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/6){:target="scratch_guide"}
 + [Useful code](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/4){:target="scratch_guide"}